 Interest rates and the availability of credit, including mortgage and development funding, have a direct impact on the construction activity, particularly short-term interest rates at which developers and homebuilders are able to obtain financing for development and construction costs.
 Interest rate levels and the general availability of credit may affect the ability of a landowner with undeveloped property to undertake and complete development activities within the District and the ability of potential homeowners to purchase homes.
 Because of the changing factors affecting the availability of funds, the District is unable to assess the future availability of such funds for continued development and construction within the District.
-In addition, the success of development within the District and growth of District taxable property values are, to a great extent, a function of the Austin metropolitan and regional economies.

 Competition: The demand for single-family homes in the District could be affected by competition from other residential developments, including other residential developments located in other utility districts located near the District.
-In addition to competition for new home sales from other developments, there are numerous previously-owned homes in more established neighborhoods closer to downtown Austin that are for sale.
+In addition to competition for new home sales from other developments, there are numerous previously-owned homes in more established neighborhoods closer to downtown Georgetown that are for sale.
 Such homes could represent additional competition for homes proposed to be sold within the District.

 The competitive position of developers in the sale of developed lots and of homebuilders in the construction of single-family residential houses within the District is affected by most of the factors discussed in this section.
 Such a competitive position is directly related to the growth and maintenance of taxable values in the District and tax revenues to be received by the District.
-The District can give no assurance that building and marketing programs in the District by the Developer will be implemented or, if implemented, will be successful.
+The District can give no assurance that building and marketing programs in the District by the developers within the District, Woodhull Ventures 2015, LP ("Woodhull Ventures") and Continental Homes of Texas, L.P. ("Continental Homes") (collectively referred to herein as the "Developers") will be implemented or, if implemented, will be successful.

-Developer under No Obligation to the District: There is no commitment from, or obligation of, any developer to proceed at any particular rate or according to any specified plan with the development of land or the construction of homes in the District, and there is no restriction on any landowner's right to sell its land.
+Developers under No Obligation to the District: There is no commitment from, or obligation of, any developer to proceed at any particular rate or according to any specified plan with the development of land or the construction of homes in the District, and there is no restriction on any landowner's right to sell its land.
 Failure to construct taxable improvements on developed lots and tracts and failure of landowners to develop their land would restrict the rate of growth of taxable value in the District.
-The District is also dependent upon the Developer and the other principal taxpayers for the timely payment of ad valorem taxes, and the District cannot predict what the future financial condition of either will be or what effect, if any, such financial conditions may have on their ability to pay taxes.
-See "THE DEVELOPER" and "TAX DATA - Principal Taxpayers-Table 12."
+The District is also dependent upon the Developers and the other principal taxpayers for the timely payment of ad valorem taxes, and the District cannot predict what the future financial condition of either will be or what effect, if any, such financial conditions may have on their ability to pay taxes.
+See "THE DEVELOPERS" and "TAX DATA - Principal Taxpayers - Table 12."